 Parenting Without a Plan

-This kind of unconscious child-rearing left many of us scarred, feeling invisible and unloved.
-While our external needs were met with food, shelter, and clothes, we felt emotionally abandoned on the inside.
+Our parents' unconscious child-rearing left many of us scarred, feeling invisible and unloved.
+While our external needs were met with food, shelter, and clothes, we felt emotionally abandoned and misunderstood.
 Some of us turned to drugs, alcohol, pornography, technology, and unhealthy relationships to numb our pain.
 Today, things have only gotten worse with higher rates of depression and anxiety among children and teens.
 Without deliberate, thoughtful parenting, kids often grow up into adults who struggle with a myriad of problems.